Registration Help for Faculty and Staff

 - For example, if a course description states: Prerequisites: ECON 101, sophomore standing and instructor consent; then the Instructor Consent process will override all three requirements.

-- Instructors manage this by entering approved student usernames on a WebAdvisor screen (like rlee14).
+- Instructors manage this by entering student IDs on the Self-Service Instructor Consent screen.

 - What instructor consent does NOT do: It is not online consent for a student to be added to a closed course or to be enrolled from the waiting list into a class.
 Instructor consent does not register a student in the class, it allows the student to register if their window is open and there is a seat available.
 It also allows them to waitlist on a course.